mam-dev/cosmo/README.md

 `curl -X"MKCALENDAR" -H"Content-Type:application/xml" -u${your_email}:${your_passwd} http://localhost:8080/cosmo/dav/${your_email}/calendar`

-The newly created collection can be configured in Mozilla Lightning application by using the URL: `http://localhost:8080/cosmo/dav/${your_email}/calendar`
+The newly created collection can be configured in Mozilla Lightning application for instance by using the URL: `http://localhost:8080/cosmo/dav/${your_email}/calendar`